kata-ai/grundgesetz-skeleton/docs/getting-started/development-server.md

 ```

 The command above will start a development server with hot-reloading capabilities on `localhost:8000`.
 From now on, you can start writing your documentation with ease.
 In the next section, we will learn how to build your pages and deploy them.

-## Caveats

-Due to limitations with Gatsby, you might have to restart the server when:

-- you add a new Markdown page
-- you updated the `toc.json` file